leewtai/leewtai.github.io/setup/conda_and_navigator_setup.md

     I would make sure all packages you want are selected before moving to the next step.
 Once the ![download icon](images/download_icon.png) appears, you can safely search for the next package.
 Notice the number of packages selected are indicated at the right bottom of the Navigator Window.
 4. (This will take awhile)  Click on `Apply` on the right bottom and wait for the packages to be installed.
 Click on `Apply` once more to confirm the packages you wanted.
-5. To confirm it all worked, go back to the `Home` tab, make sure you use the dropdown menu behind "Applications on" to `statcomp` (or whatever you called the new environment)
+5. To confirm it all worked, go back to the `Home` tab, make sure you use the dropdown menu behind "Applications on" to `text-mine` (or whatever you called the new environment)
     ![Selecting new environments](images/anaconda_nav_custom_home.png)
 6. Select `Launch` under Jupyter.
 This should launch a few things but ultimately on your default browser, you'll see a jupyter session.
     ![Jupyter Initial Launch Screen](images/jupyter_initial_launch.png)